rfaiarsa/snyk-to-html/README.md

 ***

-# Snyk JSON to HTML Mapper
+# use Snyk JSON at HTML Mapper
 The Snyk JSON to HTML Mapper takes the json outputted from `snyk test --json` and creates a local HTML file displaying the vulnerabilities discovered.

 # How do I use it?